xelfia/Virtueld/manual.md

 1. After linking, let's search your favorite character in [VRoid Hub](https://hub.vroid.com).
 2. Let's press ♡ in that page.
-> * In XVRF, characters are only available for `Violence: YES` under the conditions of use.
+> * In Virtueld, characters are only available for `Violence: YES` under the conditions of use.

 3. In-game `👤Character Selection` screen, press `VRoid Hub` to turn it into ☑.
 4. You will surely find the character and you can play with it.